LoganHoney/LoganHoney.github.io/_posts/2025-05-04-relational-databases.md

 #### Data Integrity

 Data integrity is preserved by using **primary keys**.
-Primary keys are often system generated and not user defined.
-This key needs to be unique unable to be duplicated.
-All information in any given table is associated with a primary key.
+Primary keys are often system generated and not user defined because it must be unique (no duplication) All information in any given table is associated with a primary key.
 For example: Driver License Number and Social Security Number.
 These two numbers cannot be duplicated and many pieces of information are connected to them.
-In the example of a Driver License Number, information such as First_Name, Last_Name, DOB, Height, Gender, and Address are associated with it.

 | Driver License Number | First_Name | Last_Name | DOB | Height | Gender | Address |
 | :--- | :--- | :--- | :--- | :--- | :--- | :--- | :--- |
 | D500-000-000 | John | Doe | 05/13/1995 | 5'10" | M | 123 Maple Dr. |

+The driver license number is the primary key because it is unique and cannot be duplicated.
+There could be multiple individuals with the name of John Doe.
+There could be multiple people born on 05/13/1995.
+There could also be multiple people living at 123 Maple St.